blobo184/blobo184/README.md

 - 👋 Hi, I’m Ben Lobo
-- 👀 I’m PhD student @ Royal Holloway, Uni of London.
+- 👀 I’m a PhD student @ Royal Holloway, Uni of London.
 My research focuses on improving multilevel regression and poststratification (https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification).
-I'm interested in applied statistics, machine learning, Bayesian statistics, R, Python and SQL.
+- I'm interested in applied statistics, machine learning, Bayesian statistics, R, Python and SQL.
 - 🌱 I’m currently putting together a portfolio of projects I've been working on over the past year.
 As well as making code for PhD papers available.
-- 💞️ I’m currently looking for data science roles.
+- 💞️ In the market for new data science role.
 - 📫 You can reach me on email at benlobo184@gmail.com

 <!---